soudev/knowledge.mine/stuff/nodejs.md

 --

+* [[GitHub] siddharthkp / cost-of-modules](https://github.com/siddharthkp/cost-of-modules) - Find out which of your dependencies are slowing you down

 * [[GitHub] nolanlawson / slow-deps](https://github.com/nolanlawson/slow-deps) - Measure which dependencies in a project are slowest to npm install

 * [[GitHub] cmtt / depwalk](https://github.com/cmtt/depwalk) - Walk through and verify your bower and npm dependencies